greg-raven/Uncommon-Sense/_posts/2019-05-24-in-the-name-of-liberalism.md

 ---
-title: 'In the name of liberalism'
+title: "In the name of liberalism"
 layout: post
 categories:
 - collectivization